EdTech

 What is a game?

 A game is a structured form of play that takes place inside a “magic circle.”
-This idea dates back to the early twentieth century writings on play by Dutch historian Johan Huizinga and was applied notably to the games of today by Katie Salen Tekinbaş and Eric Zimmerman in the seminal 2003 book, Rules of Play.
+This idea dates back to early twentieth-century writings on play by Dutch historian Johan Huizinga and was applied notably to the games of today by Katie Salen Tekinbaş and Eric Zimmerman in the seminal 2003 book, Rules of Play.

 Anyone who’s played a game can likely understand this idea intuitively.
 An action that takes place in the real world takes on new—and sometimes fun and surprising—meanings inside a magic circle.

 • In soccer, the real-world action is kicking a ball into a net.
-But inside the magic circle, you have scored a goal and changed the balance of the game.
+But inside the magic circle, a “goal” is scored, and one team earns a point.

 • In chess, the real-world action is moving an object currently situated on one square to another square.
-But in the magic circle, you might have captured your opponent’s knight!
+But in the magic circle, the objects have meaning, and the queen representing one side of a battle might have captured a knight from the opposing side!

-There are a variety of tools available to a game designer that effectively turn the real world into a magic circle in which the participants are playing a game.
+There are a variety of tools available to a game designer that help to turn the real world into a magic circle in which the participants are playing a game.
 The tools can look like this (to name a few):

 • Points